-What Can a Handyman Do in Ada in Ada County, Idaho?
+What Can a Handyman Do Without a License in Ada in Ada County, Idaho?

 Idaho does not have a single statewide “general contractor license” for most construction/handyman work, but it does require contractor registration for businesses that perform construction on jobs over a set dollar threshold.
 Separate state licensing is required for regulated trades (electrical, plumbing, HVAC, public works, etc.), and local building permits still apply even if you’re exempt from state contractor registration.